 KEEPING IT CLOSE TO HOME

-Supporting local farmers is important to us and all of our mint, apples and white mustard are sourced in the UK and we are increasing the amount of locally sourced brown mustard.
+Supporting local farmers is also important to us and all of our mint, apples and white mustard are sourced in the UK and we are increasing the amount of locally sourced brown mustard.
 In addition to this, we also mill all our mustard seeds on site.

 In 2012 we worked with the UK Mint and Mustard Growers and are proud to say that we achieved our target of 100% UK mustard and mint being sustainably sourced.

 The Bull 1855

 Around 1855, the bull’s head logo, now synonymous with English mustard was adopted as one of the firm’s trademark and has since been a hallmark of the traditional Colman’s quality Mustard.

 Royal approval was gained in 1866 with the granting of Special Warrant as ‘Manufactures to Her Majesty the Queen Victoria’, followed in 1868 by a Warrant as Purveyors to HRH The Prince of Wales.
 In 1878 Jeremiah James Colman was awarded the Légion d’honneur and this medal still appears on the powdered mustard packaging today.